Receive the latest news, grant offerings, and community events.

 Community of Practice: Demonstrates interest from the lead artist(s) in fully engaging in the grantee learning cohort to develop their socially engaged public art practice and contribute to strengthening a community of practice.

 The Creative City Boston grant selection process is divided into two phases:

 Eligible artists are welcome to submit a concept proposal in the spring.
 Concept proposals will be reviewed by a panel of advisors who will offer guidance on selecting finalists.
-By August, finalists will be notified and invited to participate in Phase 2 of the application process.
+Finalists will be notified and invited to participate in Phase 2 of the application process.
 Each finalist will receive a $1500 stipend (per project) for participating in Phase 2.

 Finalists will have time to work on their project budget and workplan with the support of program advisors, confirm community partnerships, and nominate community partners to apply for the supplemental CCB Community Partner Grant.
 Finalists will be invited to submit Full Project Proposals that include a project budget, workplan and confirmed community partnerships.

 Community Partner Grants may be up to $5,000 per project.

 During Phase 2, finalists will have time to:

 Additional professional development related to project development may also be available during this time.
 NEFA staff is also available and ready to work with you on your proposal development and answer any questions about the form or process.

 Creative City Boston artist grantees are required to: